|

 second memory channel

-in their radio with the
+in their radio which

 different PL tone.